dankelley/oce-issues/README.md

 -----------------------------

 Subdirectories here are named for issue number.
-Inside each is a Makefile with a default target that does some test, plus a ``clean`` target that removes unwanted files.
+Inside each is a Makefile with a default target that does some test, a ``clean`` target that removes unwanted files, and a ``view`` target that shows any relevant image files (typically using ``open``, an OSX command, since the main collaborators are OSX users).

 The top level has a Makefile that recursively calls Makefiles in the subdirectories.

 Thus, the work flow for a new issue involves: (1) create a new subdirectory, and populate it with a Makefile (typically by copying the Makefile in another